-The advent of the nineteenth-century English sans serif typeface is the subject of DAVID OSBALDESTIN's PhD Research Project, which aims to delineate and trace the emergence of the sans serif type and document its usage in advertising of the day
+The development of the English sans serif printing type is the subject of DAVID OSBALDESTIN's PhD Research Project, which aims to investigate typography as an index of cultural values

 The name Caslon is synonymous with English type founding and printing.
 William Caslon I [1692‐1766] is accredited as being England’s first type founder.
 John Baskerville highlighted the importance of Caslon’s contribution to typography and learning when he wrote:

 ‘Mr Caslon is an artist, to whom the republic of learning has great obligations; his ingenuity has left a fairer copy for my emulation than any other master.
 In his great variety of characters I intend not to follow him; the roman and italic are all I have hitherto attempted; if in these he has left room for improvement, it is probably more owing to that variety which divided his attention than to any other cause.
 I honor his merit and only wish to derive some small share of reputation from an art, which proves accidentally to have been the object of our mutual pursuit.’
 John Baskerville, ‘Preface’ to Milton’s Paradise Lost, 1758